Gustave Saintenoy: Family

-He married into the Cluysenaar family of Architects.
-In 1861 he married Adèle-Clothilde Cluysenaar (born 31 August 1834, died 15 August 1901).
+Saintenoy was born in Brussels on 6 February 1832.
+He married into the Cluysenaar family of architects.
+In 1861, he married Adèle-Clothilde Cluysenaar (born 31 August 1834, died 15 August 1901).
 They had one son born in 1862 named Paul, who also became a famous architect.

-After his death he was buried in Schaerbeek Cemetery.
+He died in Schaerbeek on 17 January 1892.
+After his death, he was buried in Schaerbeek Cemetery.

 Architect

-He was a student at the Académie Royale des Beaux-Arts in Brussels.
-In 1866 he became the titular architect of the Count of Flanders.
+He was a student at the Royal Academy of Fine Arts in Brussels.
+In 1866, he became the titular architect of the Count of Flanders.
 He built important buildings in royal command such as the Palace of the Count of Flanders and the Royal castle of Amerois.